 Component 3 (40%) is a written examination consisting of a series of questions based on an interesting set text we will have studied practically, plus one short question analysing a theatre production you will have seen.
 The examination lasts 1 hour and 30 minutes.

 We operate an inclusive ethos and stage at least two productions per year, involving girls from every year group within the Senior School.
 The style of each production varies to ensure we show a range of comedies, tragedies, modern and classics.
 Every other year, the school stages a musical.
-Recent productions have included Pygmalion, Mama Yankee’s Life Machine, Guys and Dolls and Our Town.
+Recent productions have included Legally Blonde: The Musical, Little Women, Bright Young Things and The Tempest.
 Girls are encouraged not only to act but also to help in other areas of theatrical production, such as stage management, costume, make-up, lighting and sound.
 Theatre Technical Club runs once a week to cater for these students and is regularly led by the 6th Form Technical Theatre Mentors.
 There is also a weekly Drama Club and a Glee Musical Theatre Club and the work undertaken here often leads to public performances in the form of assemblies, small scale productions or as part of the annual Drama, Music and Art Evening.
 A week-long Drama School, run by the Head of Department, takes place at the end of the summer term which is open to Tormead girls and RGS boys from Year 9.
 We also hold an annual House Drama competition where entries are written/devised, auditioned, cast and directed by the Sixth Form House Captains, with a cast selected from girls in Year 8 and 9 under the supervision of a member of staff.
+Pupils in Year 10 and 11 are encouraged to direct and assist where possible.

 Theatre visits and workshops